tijlk/easy_aws_instances/README.md

 ## Requirements

-In the script, I assume that you're running on a Mac (sorry), that you have a AWS account and that you have created a Key Pair and stored the corresponding .pem file on your laptop to authenticate yourself with your AWS instances.
+In the script, I assume that you're running on a Mac (sorry), that you have a AWS account and that you have created a Key Pair and stored the corresponding .pem file in the folder where you're running the script to authenticate yourself with your AWS instances.
 If you have no clue what I'm talking about, see for example the following tutorials that will guide you through your first experience with AWS:

 * [AWS EC2 Part 1: Creating EC2 instance](https://medium.com/@GalarnykMichael/aws-ec2-part-1-creating-ec2-instance-9d7f8368f78a)
 * [AWS EC2 Part 2: SSH into EC2](https://medium.com/@GalarnykMichael/aws-ec2-part-2-ssh-into-ec2-instance-c7879d47b6b2)